 Who Can Apply

-- At least 75percent of the clients benefiting from grant funding must be women and/or girls inclusive of sexual orientation, gender identity and gender expression
+- At least 75% of the clients benefiting from grant funding are women and/or girls inclusive of sexual orientation, gender identity and gender

 - Only online applications will be accepted

-- Drive effective long-term, positive changes to systems that currently prevent women and girls from reaching their full potential
+- Effect long-term, positive changes in systems that currently prevent women and girls from reaching their full potential?

-- Expand choices and opportunities for women and girls
+- Expand choices and opportunities for women and/or girls inclusive of sexual orientation, gender identity and gender expression?

-- Include evaluation tools to measure effectiveness with clear definitions of program success
+- Use evaluation tools that include measurement for effectiveness with clear definition of program success?

 - Agape Resource & Assistance Center Inc.